onsi/ginkgo/index.md

 - `-cover`

     Set `-cover` to have the `ginkgo` CLI run your tests with coverage analysis turned on (a Golang 1.2+ feature).
 Ginkgo will generate coverage profiles under the current directory named `PACKAGE.coverprofile` for each set of package tests that is run.

+- `-tags`

+    Set `-tags` to pass in build tags down to the compilation step.

 **Miscellaneous:**